Severe Thunderstorm Warning issued for Lincoln by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Lincoln by NWS

-Effective: 2021-08-10 03:13:00 CDT Expires: 2021-08-10 04:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Lincoln The National Weather Service in Wichita has issued a * Severe Thunderstorm Warning for Northeastern Lincoln County in central Kansas * Until 415 AM CDT. * At 313 AM CDT, a severe thunderstorm was located near Barnard, or 10 miles north of Lincoln, moving east at 35 mph.
+Effective: 2021-08-11 16:04:00 PDT Expires: 2021-08-11 16:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Lincoln The National Weather Service in Las Vegas has issued a * Severe Thunderstorm Warning for East central Lincoln County in south central Nevada * Until 430 PM PDT. * At 403 PM PDT, a severe thunderstorm was located 9 miles northwest of Beaver Dam State Park, or 11 miles northwest of Beaver Dam, moving southwest at 15 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Barnard.
+Expect wind damage to roofs and trees. * Locations impacted include Cabin Pines Campground.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0